-2.2 Please list specific or unusual features of the investigatory powers referred to in the summary table.
+2.2 Please list any specific or unusual features of the investigatory powers in your jurisdiction.

 The ICL gives the KPPU a range of investigative powers, including the power to require undertakings to provide evidence and for witnesses to be examined.
 If they refuse, the KPPU should ask for assistance from the Police to present reported parties or witnesses, or if they refuse to provide information, refer the case to the Police to initiate an investigation.
 The KPPU has entered into a Memorandum of Understanding with the Police to enhance collaboration between the two authorities and create a standard operating procedure for the handling of competition cases, including cartel cases.